Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 # Automated_Software_Testing_for_Cloud

 This project automates the deployment, configuration, and evaluation of MongoDB clusters using Docker and Kubernetes, with built-in support for unit testing and fuzz testing.
 The goal is to provide a framework for testing MongoDB performance, scalability, and reliability in various environments, including Chameleon Cloud.
-The project also integrates with GitHub Actions for continuous integration (CI) and testing.

 ## About Members